nukeourlimo/stupidlySimpleGrid/README.md

 A very simple semnatic grid taking inspiration, or stealing from a few good sources.

   - Little to no extra markup
+  - Uses box-sizing.
   - Easy to use with media queries
-  - Little bits of media query and scss functions borrowed from zurb foundation - which is amazing by the way.
+  - Little bits of media query and scss functions borrowed from zurb foundation - which is amazing by the way, really you should head over there if you want a markup based grid and loads of other cool stuff to make your life easier!

 What-da fuk?
 ----